 Maggie Lena Walker’s Story

 Walker also founded a newspaper, The St. Luke Herald, for which she served as managing editor.
-Her publication shed light on racial injustices plaguing the community, including consistent coverage of Jim Crow legislation and lynchings.
+Her publication shed light on the racial injustice plaguing the community, and included consistent coverage of Jim Crow legislation and lynchings.
 In 1905, Walker opened a department store tailored for African Americans.
-As an activist in the early civil rights movement, Walker organized the first Richmond branch of the National Association for the Advancement of Colored People (NAACP), led a city-wide boycott against segregated streetcars, and promoted women’s suffrage and voter registration drives.
+As an activist in the early Civil Rights Movement, Walker organized the first Richmond branch of the National Association for the Advancement of Colored People (NAACP), led a city-wide boycott against segregated streetcars, and promoted women’s suffrage, and voter registration drives.
 She died on December 15, 1934.

 Featured in the Film

 Muriel Miller Branch is a historian and biographer and served as the president of the Maggie L. Walker National Foundation for ten years.
 She wrote Pennies to Dollars: The Story of Maggie Lena Walker and Miss Maggie: The Story of Maggie Lena Walker.
 Branch has been researching Walker’s life and legacy since 1980.

 Faith Elizabeth (“Liza”) Walker Mickens is the great-great-granddaughter of Maggie Lena Walker.
 She has been a family spokesperson speaking about Mrs. Walker’s history and legacy since she was 5 years old.
 She is a graduate from James Madison University’s class of 2019 with a major in Communication Studies and a concentration in Public Relations.
 During her time on campus she was a Student Ambassador, a Global Ambassador, and a Diversity Educator.